bio-ontology-research-group/BORD/readme.md

 ## Training
 1. Run the train.sh script

-it requires the output from the previous step which can be run twice: The first one to create training and another to create the development sets
+it requires the output from the previous step which can be run twice: The first one to create training set and another one to create the development set

-For the sake of the example we use the file twice
+For the sake of the example we use the same file twice:
 ```
 ./train.sh weak_output.txt weak_output.txt
 ```